Souravdey777/Digital-Notebook/cknennn8w009qpws1dznedtwp.md

 ## Technical Stack

-The current technical stack for my portfolio website HTML, CSS, Next.js, React.js, Vercel Cloud and Notion as headless CMS
+The current technical stack for my portfolio website is HTML, CSS, Next.js, React.js, Vercel Cloud and Notion as headless CMS

 ## Sections in the website.

 - About/Home Page
 - Work Experience
 - Projects
-- Tech Skill - with option to endorse
+- Tech Skill - with the option to endorse
 - Contact me

 ## Personal Branding Steps that I have planned for and working toward it.

 - Completion of the portfolio website.
 - A 3D Avatar 👦
 - Profile picture consistency and a bit more professional 👔 may be.
 - Blog banners with consistent design and changing the previous banners.
 - Fonts family and Colors Consistency.

-I am not sure how much time I it will take to complete and I will try my best. 🤞
+I am not sure how much time it will take to complete and I will try my best. 🤞

-Will appreciate suggestion in the comments.
+Will appreciate the suggestion in the comments.

 ## Contact me

 - [Github](https://github.com/Souravdey777/)
 - [LinkedIn](https://www.linkedin.com/in/souravdey777)
 - [Twitter](https://twitter.com/Souravdey777)